 Electron Transport Chain:

 (Double-) Click on the this porphyrin ring to see how to draw one.
 The electron transport chain is a system of electron carriers which, in eukaryotes, are embedded into the inner membrane of a mitochondrion (in prokaryotes, these are embedded into the plasma membrane).
 As electrons are passed from one compound to the next in the chain, their energy is harvested and stored by forming ATP.

 Many of the compounds that make up the electron transport chain belong to a special group of chemicals called cytochromes.
 The central structure of a cytochrome is a porphyrin ring like chlorophyll but with iron in the center (remember that chlorophyll has magnesium in the center).
 A porphyrin with iron in the center is called a heme group, and these are also found in hemoglobin in our blood.

-Notice from the last chemical equation, above, that as the glucose went
+Notice from the last chemical equation, above, that as the

 through glycolysis and the Krebs cycle, a total of 10 molecules of NADH and